 In 2002 Ken worked with the world famous lighthouse photographer Jean Guichard to produce the book North Atlantic Lighthouses.

 With his rich heritage in lighthouse keeping, Ken wrote a book entitled The Keepers that detailed his family history at South Foreland lighthouse and the Eddystone.

 In 2014, Ken published a book by Gerard Taylor entitled, "But For Ireland, I'd Not Tell Her Name."
 Lavishly illustrated with Gerard's beautiful art, the story blends the history of the Irish people during the times of trouble with a touching story of love and folklore in the region of Lismore in Co.
 Waterford.
-The book is available from your local Amazon website (search under Gerard Taylor) or the Art section of the Jazz-Fusion Books Webstore.
+The book is available from the Jazz-Fusion Books Webstore.

 Ancient Lighthouses And Other Lighted Aids to Navigation

-Seven Days For Humanity Our homepage for this worrying book
+Seven Days For Humanity The homepage for this worrying book

 Seven Days For Humanity Please check this page on Facebook for the latest commentaries